ASchurman/crypto/README.md

 ## Roadmap
 As my leisure time permits, here are my future tasks for this project:
-- Implement AES modes other than the ECB mode, which, while simple, should never be used.
-Start with CBC mode.
+- Implement other AES modes of operation.
 - Derive AES keys from passwords rather than using a key read from a file.
 - Implement other cryptographic algorithms.